ocaml/platform-blog/opam-2-2-0-beta2.md

 * Sandbox: Mark the user temporary directory
   (as returned by `getconf DARWIN_USER_TEMP_DIR`) as writable when TMPDIR is not defined on macOS
-* Add warning 69: Warn for new syntax when package name in variable in string interpolation contains several '+' (this is related to the "hijack" item above)
+* Add Warning 69: Warn for new syntax when package name in variable in string interpolation contains several '+' (this is related to the "hijack" item above)
 * Add support for Wolfi OS, treat it like Alpine family as it also uses apk
 * Upgrade the vendored dune package to 3.14.2 to allow to compile opam when